JingqingZ/KG4ZeroShotText/README.md

 * `rgidx`: Optional, Random group starting index: e.g. if 5, the training will start from the 5th random group, by default `1`.
 This argument is used when the program is accidentally interrupted.
 * `naug`: The number of augmented data per unseen class

+The location of the result file (pickle) is specified by config.rejector_file.
+The pickle file is actually a list of 10 sublists (corresponding to 10 iterations).
+Each sublist contains predictions of each test case (1 = predicted as seen, 0 = predicted as unseen).

 ### How to train / test the traditional classifier in Phase 2